Contact

 Biography

-Miriam Golding- Day is a Health and Care Professions Council registered Orthotist/Prosthetist and Research Fellow based within the Centre for Rehabilitation and Ageing Research.
-Currently she is the principal investigator for the OTIS study, a 4 phase mixed methods project exploring the timing of specialist orthotic intervention following stroke.
-She is also PPI lead and Nottingham site PI BATH-OUT 2 study, Nottingham site coordinator for the FEMUR 3 study and PI for the FEMuR InCLuDe intervention adaptation.
+Miriam Golding-Day is a Health and Care Professions Council registered Orthotist/Prosthetist and Research Fellow based within the Centre for Rehabilitation and Ageing Research.
+She is the PPI lead and Nottingham site PI on the BATH-OUT 2 study, Nottingham site coordinator for the FEMUR 3 study and PI for the FEMuR InCLuDe intervention adaptation.

 Miriam has experience in mixed methodology research including randomised controlled trials, consensus methods and qualitative interviews and focus groups.
-She has expertise in older peoples research with a specialist interest in including those with reduced capacity.
-An active member of her professional body the British Association of Prosthetists and Orthotists, she established and sat as the inaugural chair of it's research committee and continues to to lead in their research strategy work streams.
+She specialises in older people's research with a specialist interest in including those with reduced capacity.
+An active member of her professional body, the British Association of Prosthetists and Orthotists, she established and sat as the inaugural chair of its research committee and continues to lead in their research strategy work streams, advocating for increasing Allied Health Professional research capacity.

 Research Summary